Omkar-Gorde/GlobalSecure_360/README.md

 ## 📝 License

-This project is licensed under the **MIT License** - see the LICENSE file for details.
+This project is licensed under the **Apache License** - see the LICENSE file for details.